vgwb/Antura/docs/it/manual/discover_how_to_play.md

 - Navigate: jump across platforms, avoid hazards, follow safe paths (e.g., cross on green).
 - Activities: some interactions launch an activity (see below) to practice a card or a skill.

-!!!
-Note
+ > [!note]
-    Interact is the same button as Jump when close to an NPC/object.
+ > Interact is the same button as Jump when close to an NPC/object.

 ## Inventory and items